nethesis/ns8-nethvoice/freepbx/README.md

 ## Voicemail SMTP smarthost

-NethVocie send voicemail emails using s-nail.
+NethVoice send voicemail emails using s-nail.
 Smarthost is configured with following environment variables:

 - `SMTP_ENABLED` Is SMTP smarthost enabled.
 If not, s-nail is left unconfigured: [1 | ""]
 - `SMTP_HOST` smarthost host "smtp.example.com"